 - Someone to shop for you

-So many services will come to you at your hotel or your resort.
-You can also ask in forums for people to recommend services they have used before.
+So many services will come to you at your hotel or your resort on your vacation in Bali.
+You can also ask in forums for people to recommend the services they have used before.
 We used both a driver and a washing service that our friends had used on previous Bali trips.

 Basic prices in Bali

-One thing I couldn’t find in all my research was the basic prices in Bali of groceries and food.
-Western style food is expensive at nearly prices like home buut you can get to a local restaurant (warung) and enjoy a brilliant cheap meal in Bali.
+One thing I couldn’t find in all my research was the basic prices in Bali for groceries and food.
+Western-style food is expensive at near prices like home but you can get to a local restaurant (warung) and enjoy a brilliant cheap meal in Bali.

 These prices are from a

 circle K, mini mart or an Indomart.